LightJason/lightjason.github.io/content/news/2017-09-workshop.md

 Some features are

 * the environment and the street segments are also modelled as an agent
-* the GUI is complete browser-based with a game engine and state-of-the-art technologies (REST & Websockets)
+* the GUI is complete browser-based with a game engine and state-of-the-art technologies (REST & [WebSockets](https://en.wikipedia.org/wiki/WebSocket))
 * other vehicles are also modelled as agents
 * each vehicle can pull out or pull in